NotAShelf/nix-bindings/README.md

 build nix-bindings.
 Please do not create issues for build errors unless you have verified that your environment setup is correct.

-## Examples
+#### Examples

-There are several examples provided [`examples/`](./examples) directory to serve as small, self-contained examples in case you decide to use this crate.
+There are several examples provided [`examples/`](./nix-bindings-sys/examples) directory to serve as small, self-contained examples in case you decide to use this crate.
 You may run them with `cargo run --example <example>`, e.g., `cargo run --example eval_basic`.
 In addition to providing results, the code in the examples directory can help guide you to use this library.

-## Testing
+#### Testing

-nix-bindings is meticulously tested for the sake of added safety and soundness on top of the C API.
-The test suite is available in the [`tests/`](./tests) directory and can be ran easily using `cargo test`.
-For the time being the tests
+nix-bindings-sys is _meticulously_ tested for the sake of added safety and soundness on top of the C API.
+The test suite is available in the [`tests/`](./nix-bindings-sys/tests) directory and can be ran easily using `cargo test`.
+For the time being the tests cover:
-cover:

 - Store operations
 - Context management
 - Configuration
 - Expression evaluation
+- Thunks

-The tests are intergration style, and interact with a real Nix installation.
+The tests are integration style, and interact with a real Nix installation.
 If you believe a case is not appropriately tested, please create an issue.
 PRs are also welcome to extend test cases :)